 What is antifreeze?

-Antifreeze and coolant are similar, but not exactly the same.
-Antifreeze is a concentrated product, normally based on glycol and containing inhibitors.
-Some types of antifreeze have to be diluted with water at a suitable concentration before you use it.
-Once the antifreeze is diluted with water, it becomes coolant.
+Some types of antifreeze are required to be diluted with water at a suitable concentration before you use it.
+Once the antifreeze is diluted with water – usually 50/50 – it becomes coolant.

 Why does my car need antifreeze?